 Co-ops are designed to help students develop and improve their workplace competencies while undertaking expanded responsibilities and learning new skills at work.
 Students learn how to establish and achieve workplace goals and to assess how their goals and behaviors contribute to their development as professionals.

 Students working in jobs related to their major should enroll in Occupational Cooperative Work Experience Education courses, which are the courses numbered 299 in a variety of career and technical education disciplines.
 Students who are undecided about their major or who are working in a field unrelated to their major should enroll in the General Cooperative Work Experience Education course, WKEX 233.
 Both types of co-op courses help students learn how to achieve the knowledge, skills, and attitudes they need for career success.

 Students enrolled in any cooperative work experience education course are required to do the following:

-- Meet with the instructor and worksite supervisor at least twice at the worksite during the semester
+- Attend two meetings with the instructor and supervisor at the worksite during the semester.

 - Develop and meet learning objectives, complete assignments, and document monthly hours worked.